 In addition to his current position as the AMAX endowed distinguished chaired professor of Civil and Environmental Engineering, he is also the director of the Center for Experimental Study of Subsurface Environmental Processes at the Colorado School of Mines at Golden.
 He is a Visiting Professional Fellow at the Department of Civil & Environmental Engineering, University of New South Wales, and a Research Affiliate at Lawrence Berkeley National Laboratory, Berkeley.

-Prof. Illangasekare has made significant scientific contributions in the field of water and Environmental Engineering with societal impacts.
-His research has contributed to addressing many critical problems involving the protection and sustainability of water, assessment, and mitigation of climate change impacts due to global warming, and alternative energy development.
-He has received numerous national and international awards from professional societies and International organizations.
-He has served and currently serving as the Editor of the premier journals in hydrology and earth sciences and other leadership roles in professionals societies.
-He is one of the first Sri Lankan’s to come to USA for graduate studies and develop an academic career that has impacted thousands of students and mentored close to forty PhD students, sixty MS thesis students, and twenty five post-doctoral researches coming from close to thirty countries in the world.
-He has published close to 200 peer reviewed articles, and edited two books, and contributed 18 book chapters.
+Prof. Illangasekare has made significant scientific contributions in the fields of Hydrology, Water Resources Development, and Environmental Engineering with broad societal impacts.
+His research has contributed to addressing many critical problems involving the protection and sustainability of groundwater, assessment, and mitigation of climate change impacts due to global warming and alternative energy development.
+He has held leadership roles in several professional societies.
+He is the past editor of the premier journals of hydrology and water resources and is currently serving as an Editor of AGU Advances the premier journal in Earth and Planetary Sciences and chief section editor of Frontiers in Water and Human health.
+He is one of the first Sri Lankans to come to the USA for graduate studies and develop an academic career that has impacted thousands of students and mentored close to forty Ph.D. students, sixty MS thesis students, and twenty-five post-doctoral researchers coming from close to thirty countries in the world.
+He has published more than 200 peer-reviewed articles, edited two books, and contributed 18 book chapters.

-He has also made active collaborations in many countries in North America, Europe and Asia.
+He has also made active collaborations in many countries in North America, Europe, and Asia.